traefik-workshops/traefik-azure-arc-jumpstart-drops/5-oauth2/README.md

 ## Getting Started

 You need a [Traefik Hub](https://hub.traefik.io/) account.
 You can sign up [here](https://hub.traefik.io/).
-You you have please navigate to the [gateways](https://hub.traefik.io/gateways) section and create a gateway per cluster.
+If you have a Traefik Hub account, please navigate to the [gateways](https://hub.traefik.io/gateways) section and create a gateway per cluster.
 You will need the license key for each cluster to deploy the Traefik instances.
 You can follow this guide to grab the license key for each cluster: [here](https://doc.traefik.io/traefik-hub/operations/installation#before-you-begin).

 Clone the Traefik Azure Arc Jumpstart GitHub repository